farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 Once the pool(s) are ready, throw the dice and interpret the results.

+- On a `66`, it’s a critical success.
+There are great results, and something exceptional happens.
+- On a `6`, it’s a full success.
+There are great results.
+- On a `4-5`, it’s a partial success.
+There are mixed results.
+- On a `1-3`, it’s a bad outcome.
+There are bad results.

 > **_There's someone left alive on the ship, and they are still breathing.
 There are bullets in the gun, but the gun itself is broken and can't be used._**

-Don't overthink this.
-This rule should not get in the way of the game.
-This mechanic is there to **quickly spice things up** during a scene when there's an unknown element that isn't controlled by the PCs.
+Don't overthink this as this rule should not get in the way of the game.
+This mechanic is there to **quickly spice things up** during a scene when there's an unknown element and we want to see how it plays out.

 ## Recap

 > #### Fortune Roll
 >
-> - Build a dice pool by adding `+1d6` per likeliness level of a thing happening, roll, and interpret the results.
+> - Build a dice pool by using a specific action or by adding `1d6` per likeliness level of a thing happening, roll, and interpret the results.
 > - If it's really unlikely, roll `2d6` and take the lowest result.
 >
 > ---